RedhawkSDR/SinkSDDS/README.md

 * Calculation of dfdt field - Currently the df/dt field in the SDDS header defaults to zero unless overridden by the user.
 The df/dt field is supposed to represents the change in sample clock frequency in units of Hz/sec between the first and last sample in the SDDS packet.
 This exact information is not found in BulkIO so a direct mapping is not possible however BulkIO does allow you to check if multiple timestamps are available and some estimation based on that may be possible.
 * Change of BulkIO Mode - Changing the BulkIO mode field mid-stream is not recommended, a user should send an EOS and start a new stream with the changed mode.
 The component will gracefully deal with a mode change though with the following outcomes.
 Going from Real->Complex this will cause 1 SDDS packets worth of data to have an incorrect time stamp.
 Going from Complex->Real will cause a single packet to be erroneously padded with zeros.

+## Copyrights

+This work is protected by Copyright.
+Please refer to the [Copyright File](COPYRIGHT) for updated copyright information.

+## License

+REDHAWK rh.SinkSDDS is licensed under the GNU Lesser General Public License (LGPL).